Why isn't our food safer, consumer group asks in new report

 “When risky products make it to stores, we need to ensure that removing products from shelves, company stocks, and consumers’ homes happens completely and at lightning speed,” the report reads.

 Contaminated food is an extremely common problem.
-The Centers for Disease Control and Prevention estimates that germs in food make 48 million Americans sick every year — that’s one out of six people.
+The CDC estimates that germs in food make 48 million Americans sick every year — that’s one out of six people.
 About 128,000 are made sick enough to be hospitalized, and 3,000 die.